lexibank/tlopo/out/vol3/chapter9.md

 Barrau's assertion that _Cycas rumphii_ played an important role in earlier Oceanic cultures receives some support from the fact that several terms for it are reconstructable: POc _&ast;(p,pʷ)atoRu_ and _&ast;bai-bai(t)_, PEOc _&ast;mʷa(q)ele_ and PCP _&ast;loŋo-loŋo_.
 The geographic distributions of these terms scarcely overlap.

 The glosses of many of the terms listed below  refer simply to 'cycad' or '_Cycas_'.
-None is identified as 'C. scratchleyana', and there is reasonable support for glossing all of them '_Cycas rumphii_', but this is likely to be due to the fact that the two species were not distinguished until recently.
+None is identified as '_Cycas scratchleyana_', and there is reasonable support for glossing all of them '_Cycas rumphii_', but this is likely to be due to the fact that the two species were not distinguished until recently.

 <table id="3-9-5-2-290-POc-ppatoru-a">
 <tr>